-- The Canada Health Act does NOT require EMS or ambulance services to be funded as an insured service.
+- The Canada Health Act does NOT require EMS to be funded as an insured service.

-- If you have any questions regarding an ambulance bill you have received, contact AHS.
+- If you have any questions regarding an ambulance bill you have received, contact the AHS finance department:

 All Albertans, regardless of where they live in the province, pay the same rate for ground ambulance service (PDF, 119 KB) in Alberta.

 The provincial rate has two fees:

 - $250 if a patient is not transported, or

 - $385 if a patient is transported

 An additional $200 is charged to a patient who is a non-resident of Alberta, whether the patient is transported or not.

 Ambulance fee exemptions

 Payment for ambulance services is the responsibility of the patient unless they are covered by a government program or private insurance.